-- Human-driven workflow automation: When automation is triggered by one person or team that then routes a work item along a set of steps for other teams to take action — like getting approvals, assigning tasks, or asking for information.
+- 🙋 Human-driven workflow automation: When automation is triggered by one person or team that then routes a work item along a set of steps for other teams to take action — like getting approvals, assigning tasks, or asking for information.
 For instance, you might have automation where someone needs to build a quote for a services contract.
 They could specify the details of what the customer needs via a form, which is then routed to our delivery team to estimate hours.
 Once they are done, the system could automatically route it to sales leadership to sign off before triggering a task for the sales person to send the approved quote.
-Human-driven workflow automation can be handled in Slack via Wrangle (that's us!) or Slack's Workflow Builder feature.
-Wrangle is integrated with Zapier, so you can cover both kinds of automation in one continuous workflow.
+Human-driven workflow automation can be handled in Slack via Slack's Workflow Builder feature, using Wrangle's steps for approvals and tasks.
+Workflow Builder is integrated with Zapier, so you can cover both kinds of automation in one continuous workflow.

-- Look back at decisions later.
-If we get these manual processes out of DMs, ideally into a workflow automation tool that can store a log of previously completed processes, we can audit our decisions later.
+We can audit our decisions later if we get these manual processes out of DMs and into an app that integrates with Slack Workflows like Wrangle.
 No more searching through Slack trying to find the context of where someone individually signed off in a DM.

-- Interface with data-driven workflow automation.
-The activities that humans take in a human-centered workflow, like filling data into a form, could then be routed via a data-driven workflow tool to update various apps.
+The activities humans take in a human-centred workflow, like filling data into a form, could then be routed via a data-driven workflow tool to update various apps.

 Slack's Workflow Builder feature